SayantanRC/Migrate-files/troubleshooting.md

 You should be able to flash the file now without any problem.
 YOU WILL NEED TO INSTALL THE HELPER APK SEPARATELY i.e manually.
 You can get the apk either from [the section "Migrate Helper apk"](https://github.com/SayantanRC/Migrate-files/blob/master/troubleshooting.md#migrate-helper-apk) or under the "system" directory inside the backup.zip file which you flashed from TWRP.

-## [TWRP error] Error 7 or any other
+## [TWRP error] Error 7 or any other error
+There a number of things you can try when you get error 7

+1. Change your recovery from TWRP to Orangefox and try again.
+Orangefox recovery has been shawn to handle error 7 better than TWRP.

+2. Make sure you delete cache before you make the backup.
+It has been shown that the chances of getting any error are reduced tremendously if you clean cache before you backup.
+Refer to section (((Important points when making the migrate backup)) (((@SayantaRC please provide the clickable link)))

+3. If the above two methods fail then you have to consider the following:

-This currently prevalent in system-as-root devices like `violet` (Redmi Note 7 pro), `lavender` (Redmi Note 7).
+Error 7 is currently prevalent in system-as-root devices like `violet` (Redmi Note 7 pro), `lavender` (Redmi Note 7).
 Currently system-as-root device users are advised to not use this app.
 A suitable solution will be made available soon.

-For any other cases, you can send a log file to the [Telegram group](https://t.me/migrateApp).
+4. For any other cases, you can send a log file to the [Telegram group](https://t.me/migrateApp).
 To resolve this please see [the section "TWRP alternate flasher (failsafe method)"](https://github.com/SayantanRC/Migrate-files/blob/master/troubleshooting.md#twrp-alternate-flasher-failsafe-method) below.

 To send the log file of TWRP, boot into TWRP -> Flash Migrate zip -> (You will get an error) <b>DO NOT REBOOT</b> -> Go to TWRP main menu -> Advanced -> File manager.